wmarshall484/incubator-quarks/README.md

 Edgent is released under the [Apache License Version 2.0](LICENSE)

-[ Up until July 2016, Edgent was known as Quarks. ]
+[ Up until July 2016, Edgent was known as Quarks.
+  In conjunction with the change, all Edgent java package names have the prefix "org.apache.edgent".  ]

 # Edgent
 Devices and sensors are everywhere.
 And more are coming online every day.
 You need a way to analyze all of the data coming from your devices, but it can be expensive to transmit all of the data from a sensor to your central analytics engine.